eggsrepos/brainsoup/_posts/2021-09-24-lockdown-wellness-tips.md

 <img src="/assets/blogposts/spa.gif">
 <p>You have all this free time, why not set some of it aside to pamper yourself as a form of self-care?
 Put on a sheetmask!
 And exfoliate those icky feet for once.
 Pumice stones are the way to go, but if you don't have one, you can use a nail clipper to trim off the callouses left by your ill-fitting Birkenstocks.
 Oh.
 That's um... that's a lot of blood.
 I better go and take care of that.</p>

 <p>That's all my tips for today, I hope you found them useful.
 These are hard, uncertain times, but you <em>are</em> in control.
 There's no need to be depressed.
-Just remember to live, laugh, love.
+Just remember to live, laugh, love (and maybe stock up on bandaids).
 See you next time!</p>